 There’s been a huge increase in SUV sales in recent years thanks to vastly reduced running costs, improved handling and impressive refinement as high-riding vehicles have become increasingly car-like.
 But the Wrangler can trace its roots back to the Second World War, and has clung on to its hero-like off-roading status.

 The car’s better to drive on the road than before, especially in Sahara trim, with more precise steering, better brakes and a slightly less bouncy ride.
-However, it's still not as polished as the Land Rover Discovery Sport, and you'll notice a huge difference if you're stepping up from a road-biased SUV.
+However, it's still not as polished as the Land Rover Defender with its more modern design, and you'll notice a huge difference if you're stepping up from a road-biased SUV.
 The Wrangler feels like an off-roader that you can also drive on the road, rather than the other way round.

 Underneath there’s a ladder-frame chassis and tough axles more akin to those in a pickup than an SUV.
 And in the range-topping Rubicon model these are upgraded further with locking differentials to meter out traction and a low-range gearbox designed for crawling over rocks and up seemingly impossible slopes.
 It’s simply brilliant at traversing, climbing and wading through rivers.

 If you’re interested in an older diesel version, the engine is far quieter than the old engine, only emitting a boom if you really floor the accelerator.
 Perhaps surprisingly given the Wrangler’s fan base, there’s no manual version, but the eight-speed automatic gearbox works well enough, providing low gears for off-roading and a more relaxed experience on the motorway.
 In some situations it feels more like a CVT automatic because revs can quickly rise as you accelerate.
-It has 197bhp and the two-door takes a respectable 9.7 seconds to get from 0-62mph, before topping out at just 99mph.
+It has 197bhp and the four-door takes around 10 seconds to get from 0-62mph, before topping out at just 99mph.